BestTimesToVisit.com Logo

 nature

 Walk the High Line, a unique elevated park built on former railway lines.
 Enjoy stunning city views and discover public art installations.
-Afterwards, stroll along the nearby Hudson River Greenway for a different perspective of the city skyline, especially beautiful at sunset.
+Afterwards, stroll along the nearby Hudson River Greenway for a refreshing breeze and picturesque waterfront scenery.
+Best enjoyed on a clear day.

 Best time: May-October